ProphetOuw/Encoder/README.md

 - Color3
 - Numbersequence
 - Enums
-- And maybe all of the roblox types.
+- And maybe all of the roblox property types.
 ## Installation
 ### Roblox
 https://create.roblox.com/store/asset/140335706414339/Encoder